Gun-founding in the Weald

 From the late 15th century, when the blast furnace was introduced into the Weald from the Continent, gun-founding became a speciality of some of the region’s furnaces.
 The talk traces this development, describing the technology and the personalities involved in a trade in which the Weald was prominent until the 1760s.

-Views: 481 | Enquiries: 0
+Views: 715 | Enquiries: 0

 About Jeremy Hodgkinson, MA, FSA

 I am a retired school teacher and, for more than 40 years, have lectured, primarily about the Wealden iron industry, at conferences and to local societies and adult education audiences.
 I have also appeared occasionally in a specialist role on radio and television.
 I gained my MA in Regional and Local History from the University of Brighton in 1993.
-I am a Fellow of the Society of Antiquaries of London and am currently an Honorary Research Fellow of Exeter University.
+I am a Fellow of the Society of Antiquaries of London and until recently was an Honorary Research Fellow of Exeter University.
 I was Chairman of the Wealden Iron Research Group for 24 years and am now the editor of its annual journal.
 I am the author of two books: The Wealden Iron Industry, published in 2008, and British Cast-Iron Firebacks, published in 2010.

 Send a message to the speaker